a4/a4/doc/FAQ.md

 The RPATH of A4 is set correctly so LD_LIBRARY_PATH is not needed.
 Fully static builds are also possible and have been tested.
-A fully-static `root2a4` binary can be as small as 5MB (including statically linked root, protobuf, boost).
+A fully-static `root2a4` binary can be as small as 5MB (including statically linked root, protobuf, and boost).

 Do I need root permissions to install it?